meemoo/meemoo.github.io/_posts/2014-05-22-autolayout.markdown

    easy to read and document.

-Auto layout is not perfect, many times edges crosses and nodes are not well arranged, but it is a handful tool on FBP environments like [Flowhub](http://flowhub.io) / [Meemoo](http://meemoo.org) and we want to keep
+Auto layout is not perfect, many times edges crosses and nodes are not well arranged, but it is a handy tool on FBP environments like [Flowhub](http://flowhub.io) / [Meemoo](http://meemoo.org) and we want to keep
 [improving it](https://github.com/the-grid/the-graph/issues/85).